 Open every Saturday, 10:00 a.m. to 4:00 p.m.

 Four Centuries of Pueblo Pottery features more than 100 pieces of rare ceramics from the Autry’s Southwest Museum of the American Indian Collection.
 This exhibition traces the dramatic changes that transformed the Pueblo pottery tradition in the era following sixteenth-century Spanish colonization to the present.

 Highlights From the Southwest Museum Collection, an exhibition featuring selected ceramics and archeological artifacts, is on view in the lower-level lobby.
 The community garden overlooking the Arroyo Seco, featuring native California plants, is also open for the public's enjoyment.

 The historic Southwest Museum Mt.
 Washington Campus is the site of the ongoing conservation initiative of the Southwest Museum collection.

-In 2014, tours and lectures are scheduled for March 8, June 14, and September 13.
-Dates are subject to change; please check the Autry event calendar for confirmed dates and topics.
+In 2014, tours and lectures are scheduled for June 14 and September 13.
+Dates are subject to change; please check the event calendar for confirmed dates and topics.

 Braun Research Library

 Join UCLA students and SCIC/American Indian Family Partnership staff Saturdays,10:00 a.m.–1:00 p.m., to learn about gardening and healthy living.

 234 Museum Drive